 While there are creams specially formulated to hydrate and target signs of aging on the neck and chest, your facial moisturizing products (and even your body lotion if your neck is particularly dry) are fine to use.
 When applying serum and moisturizer, start at your chest and work your way up.
 This will help ensure that you don’t forget these areas and by applying in an upward motion, you’ll avoid pulling skin down, which can cause sagging.

-Because Koreans understand the importance of taking care of the skin on the neck, K-beauty brands make sheet masks that extend to the area like the Neogen White Truffle Hydramax Knit Mask and the Missha First Treatment Essence Mask.
+Because Koreans understand the importance of taking care of the skin on the neck, K-beauty brands make sheet masks that extend to the area like the Neogen White Truffle Hydramax Knit Mask.
 Pat any excess into the chest for a boost there.

 Extend Treatment Products Beyond the Face